WebKit/standards-positions/.github/ISSUE_TEMPLATE/request-for-position.md

+---
+name: Request for position
+about: Solicit WebKit's position on an emerging web specification
+title: ''
+labels: ''
+assignees: ''

+---

-## Request for position on an emerging web specification
+## Request for a WebKit position on an emerging web specification

 **(Please delete inapplicable rows.)**

 * WebKittens who can provide input:

-### Information about the specification
+### Information about the specification or proposal

 * Title:
 * URL: